JFrogChina/jfrog-poc-samples/Xray-best-practices/Xray-best-practices.md

 #### 🚫 Non-Applicable = No Immediate Risk

-If a CVE exists in a library, but your application **doesn’t use or reach the vulnerable code**, Xray will mark it as **non-applicable**.
+If a CVE exists in a library, but your application **doesn't use or reach the vulnerable code**, Xray will mark it as **non-applicable**.
 This helps eliminate **false positives** and prioritize fixes based on actual risk.

 #### ✅ Benefits of Applicability Analysis